weibeld/anki-japanese/README.md

 1. Make sure the [AnkiWebView Inspector](https://ankiweb.net/shared/info/31746032) add-on is installed
 1. In the card preview window, right-click on any element in a preview window and select _Inspect_

-## Custom fonts
+## Custom font

-Custom fonts can be installed directly into Anki.
-In that case, they will be automatically synced to AnkiDroid too:
+[Kanji stroke order font v4.004](https://sites.google.com/site/nihilistorguk/) is included in the `japanese.apkg` file and thus will be installed in the local Anki copy when the deck is imported (this font will also be automatically synced to AnkiDroid).

+To manually install a custom font into Anki, proceed as follows:

 1. Download the font as a `.ttf` file
-1. Prepend an underscore to file name and copy it into the [media folder](https://docs.ankiweb.net/files.html#file-locations)
+1. Move the `.ttf` file into the [Anki media folder](https://docs.ankiweb.net/files.html#file-locations) by prepending an underscore to the file name:
    - For example:
      ```
-     mv KanjiStrokeOrders_v4.004.ttf _KanjiStrokeOrders_v4.004.ttf
-     mv _KanjiStrokeOrders_v4.004.ttf ~/Library/Application\ Support/Anki2/User\ 1/collection.media
+     mv KanjiStrokeOrders_v4.004.ttf ~/Library/Application\ Support/Anki2/User\ 1/collection.media/_KanjiStrokeOrders_v4.004.ttf
      ```
+     > **Note:** the underscore causes the file to be ignored by the Anki _Check Media_ function.
-1. Declare the font in the card template CSS as follows:
+1. Declare the font in the card template CSS:
     ```css
     @font-face {
       font-family: MyName;
       src: url("_KanjiStrokeOrders_v4.004.ttf");
     }
     ```
     > **Note:** `MyName` may be any arbitrary name.
-1. Use the font in the card template CSS as follows:
+1. Use the font in the card template CSS:
     ```css
     font-family: MyName;
     ```